ryanneilstroud/InstaReap/README.md

 ## Prerequisites

-Please ensure your have React Native CLI, node.js, and java installed.
+Please ensure you have React Native CLI, node.js, and java installed.

 ### Installing